Himanshu12102004/cg-docs/mdDocsAndBuilder/docs/3-webGL/5-draw-multiple-points.md

     This value is always specified in **bytes**, not in number of elements.

-We will discuss this function again in the coloured triangle chapter, so don't worry if you don’t fully understand this function yet.
+We will discuss this function again in the chapter **RGB Triangle II** so don't worry if you don’t fully understand this function yet.

 For now, just understand that this function tells the GPU that for the attribute at location `a_position_location`, it should read data from the buffer currently bound to `gl.ARRAY_BUFFER`, and interpret that data as **pairs of two numbers** to form the attribute values.

 ### 7. Enable the attribute
-This is the most **dangerous** step ; ) — if you forget this, nothing *seems* to work: no warnings, no errors.
-(In this case, you will see a single point at the center of the screen.)
+Enabling the attribute means you are telling the GPU that this attribute is **active** and should be used during rendering.

 To enable the attribute you call the function `gl.enableVertexAttribArray`: